lpereira/lwan/README.md

 very simple and should be self-explanatory.

 Configuration files are loaded from the current directory.
-If no changes are made to this file, running lwan will serve static files located on `./wwwroot` directory, and also provide a `Hello, World!` handler (which serves as an example of how to use its internal APIs).
-Lwan will listen on port 8080 on all interfaces.
+If no changes are made to this file, running lwan will serve static files located in the `./wwwroot` directory, and also provide a `Hello, World!` handler (which serves as an example of how to use some of its internal APIs).

+Lwan will listenon port 8080 on all interfaces.

 Build status
 ------------